-15. INDIGENT DEBTORS
+14. INDIGENT DEBTORS

-- (1) An account holder (consumer) may apply, in the prescribed manner, to be regarded as an indigent debtor as defined in the Indigent Policy approved by the council. - (2) Any person who has been declared indigent shall be entitled to indigent subsidies for basic services on a basis determined by Council from time to time. - (3) The approved account holder shall remain responsible for any outstanding amount at the date of application as well as for future charges. - (4) The arrears on the accounts of households, approved as indigent, will be submitted to Council to be written off in full (including any interest charged) after the approval by Council as an indigent.
+- (1) The applicant may not necessarily be the owner of the property but could also be the occupier with proxy including a child headed family. - (2) The property should be used for residential purposes - (3) Any person who has been declared indigent shall be entitled to indigent subsidies for basic services on a basis determined by Council from time to time. - (4) The approved account holder shall remain responsible for any outstanding amount at the date of application as well as for future charges. - (5) The arrears on the accounts of households, approved as indigent, will be submitted to Council to be written off in full (including any interest charged) after the approval by Council as an indigent.
 This submission will only be valid as a once-off exercise after approval and will not be applicable for future consumption in excess of the approved subsidy accumulated.

-16. DEBT OF ABSCONDED OWNERS
+15. DEBT OF ABSCONDED OWNERS